olibusiness/olibusiness/README.md

 Hi there!

 Thanks for checking out my GitHub profile.
-I am a passionate developer with a love for creating and building new things.
+I am a maker with a love for creating and building new things.
 I enjoy tackling challenging problems and finding creative solutions.

 On my GitHub page, you can find a variety of projects that I have worked on.
-I am always looking for new opportunities to learn and grow as a developer, so feel free to reach out if you have an interesting project in mind.
+I am always looking for new opportunities to learn and grow

 Thanks for stopping by!